 You’ll want to try a spelt flour puff pastry from The Night Oven Bakery.
 Owner Bryn Rawlyk sources much of the grains he stone mills into flour from an organic farmer growing ancient, heritage wheat varieties just outside Saskatoon.
 Heritage grains are used in the handmade pasta served at Primal, too.
 This hip Riversdale spot is also a place to experience how inventive (and delicious) whole animal butchery can be – beef heart bolognaise anyone?

 Saskatoon-area farmers, like Farm One Forty, which employs holistic animal husbandry practices, supply several independent restaurants in the city.
 The city is home to a booming SPIN (small plot intensive) farming industry, which means the produce at many eateries only travels a few kilometers to your plate.

 We can’t get enough perogies in Saskatoon and you if you haven’t before, you must try these addictive potato-filled dumplings!
-Saskatoon boasts the world’s only perogy drive-thru, Baba’s Homestyle Perogies.
-For a refined way to try the Ukrainian staple, the chefs at Shift Restaurant in the Remai Modern serve up pillowy pockets of perogy perfection while you gaze at the river views.
+Saskatoon boasts the world’s only pierogi drive-thru, Baba’s Homestyle Perogies.
+For a refined way to try the Ukrainian staple, the chefs at Shift Restaurant in the Remai Modern serve up pillowy pockets of pierogi perfection while you gaze at the river views.
 Don’t forget about dessert!
-You can also have a saskatoon berry dessert perogy at the city’s iconic Berry Barn.
+You can also have a saskatoon berry dessert pierogi at the city’s iconic Berry Barn.